QCD thermalization: Ab initio approaches and interdisciplinary connections: Far-from-equilibrium gluon and quark production: From plasma instabilities to non-thermal attractors

 While off-equilibrium topological transitions are an essential ingredient, the CME in heavy-ion collisions is mediated by the transport of quarks in this topological background and in the presence of external $B$ fields.
-To address this problem of anomaly transport in such backgrounds, real-time lattice simulations have been performed with dynamical fermions for $3+1$ dimensional Abelian and non-Abelian gauge theories in Refs.~\cite{Mueller:2016ven,Mace:2016shq} for given background gauge fields.
-Transient anomalous charge production in strong-field QCD has also been studied in Refs.~\cite{Tanji:2016dka,Tanji:2018qws}.
+To address this problem of anomaly transport in such backgrounds, real-time lattice simulations were performed with dynamical fermions for $3+1$ dimensional Abelian and non-Abelian gauge theories in Refs.~\cite{Mueller:2016ven,Mace:2016shq} for given background gauge fields.
+In addition, transient anomalous charge production in strong-field QCD was studied in Refs.~\cite{Tanji:2016dka,Tanji:2018qws}.

 Anomalies have been investigated for Abelian theories off-equilibrium for the fully dynamical situation, including the back-reaction of the fermions onto the gauge fields, in one~\cite{Zache:2018cqq,Kharzeev:2020kgc}, two~\cite{Ott:2019dkn} and three~\cite{Mueller:2016aao,Mace:2019cqo} spatial dimensions.
-In Refs.~\cite{Zache:2018cqq,Kharzeev:2020kgc} dynamical topological transitions in the massive Schwinger Model with a $\theta$-term, as a prototype model for CP-violation, are studied.
-A dynamical order parameter for quantum phase transitions between different topological sectors is established, which can be accessed through fermion two-point correlators.
-Using exact diagonalization techniques, it is shown that the topological transitions persist beyond the weak-coupling regime~\cite{Zache:2018cqq}.
+In Refs.~\cite{Zache:2018cqq,Kharzeev:2020kgc} dynamical topological transitions in the massive Schwinger Model with a $\theta$-term as a prototype model for CP-violation, are studied.
+A dynamical order parameter for quantum phase transitions between different topological sectors is established, that can be accessed through fermion two-point correlators.
+Using exact diagonalization techniques, the topological transitions have been shown to persist beyond the weak-coupling regime~\cite{Zache:2018cqq}.

-Quantum fluctuations lead to an anomalous violation of parity symmetry in quantum electrodynamics for an even number of spatial dimensions, which is studied in Ref.~\cite{Ott:2019dkn} using the lattice simulation techniques described above.
+Quantum fluctuations lead to an anomalous violation of parity symmetry in quantum electrodynamics for an even number of spatial dimensions, that was studied in Ref.~\cite{Ott:2019dkn} using the previously described lattice simulation techniques.
 While the leading parity-odd electric current vanishes in vacuum, a non-cancellation of the anomaly for strong electric fields off-equilibrium is observed with distinct macroscopic signatures.